quisido/quisi.do/README.md

 ## Contributing

-To install this repository to begin local development, use the following commands in order:
+To install this repository and begin local development, use the following commands in order:

 - `yarn set version latest` to keep Yarn up-to-date.